pdf-analytics/python-pdf-analytics-client/README.md

 **PDFAnalytics** is a web service which lets you use to verify PDF content for free.
-This **PyPDFAnalyticsClient** allows you to automate most common PDFAnalytics operations using Python 2.7.
+This **PyPDFAnalyticsClient** allows you to automate most common PDFAnalytics operations using Python 2 or Python 3.

 You may find the official documentation here : http://pdf-analytics-client-library.readthedocs.io/